aclysma/profiling/README.md

 This crate is intended to be **TINY**.
 It won't support every possible usage, just the basics.
 I'm open to adding more things but I plan to be very selective to maintain a slim size.

+## Alternatives

-Why not use the `tracing` crate? `tracing` is more flexible than `profiling` but is significantly larger and has some potential runtime cost. `profiling` targets just instrumented profiling.
+**tracing**: `tracing` is more flexible than `profiling` but is significantly larger and has some potential runtime cost. `profiling` is only useful for instrumented profiling.
 Instrumentation is inserted directly into your code inline via macros as if you were using the profiler's crate directly.
 This results in smaller code with no additional overhead.

-Why not use puffin/optick/etc. directly?
+Using profiling crates (i.e. puffin/optick/etc.) directly:
- * For authors of binaries, you'll still need to use APIs on those crates to get started.
+ * For authors of binaries, you may still need to use APIs on those crates to get started.
 But when instrumenting your code, `profiling::scope!("Scope Name")` inside a function or `#[profiling::function]` on a function will instrument it for all the supported profiler-specific crates.
 You can still use those crates directly if you want to take advantage of custom APIs they provide to surface additional data.